Ra3indra1/Rock-paper-and-scissors-grp/README.md

 # Rock-Paper-Scissors Game-INT108
-I write Rock Paper Scissor game with computer using Python Programming.
+I creat Rock Paper Scissor game with computer by using Python Programming.